digitalbazaar/bedrock-web-optical-scanner/README.md

 - Manual browser testing: Use `manual-test.html` to test scanning via camera or file upload.
 - Automated tests: Located in the `test/` directory, using sample images and helpers.

+## Known Issues

+- Core MRZ scanning functionality is working with successful passport/ID document extraction.
+Known issues with UI display in manual-test.html formatting and plugin configuration are to be addressed in follow-up updates/commits.

 ---